tyler16smith/scriptures-mapped/README.md

 # README

-## What I have learned in parts one and two of Project 1, "The Scriptures, Mapped"
+## What I have learned in Project 1, "The Scriptures, Mapped"

-Throughout these two walkthroughs, I better learned how it comes together as one.
-Thus concepts, principles, and syntax of correct JavaScript coding.
-However, this walkthrough far in this course, we have done several homework assignments and studied specific better helped me put it all together and see it come to fruition in a project format.
+Throughout these two walkthroughs, I better learned how it all comes together as one.
+In my programming experience thus far, I have never organized my functions with such tact and order before this project.
+This project taught me much more than just correct JavaScript principles; it taught me correct programming principles.

-I enjoyed pulling data from the API's in JSON format and am excited to work with this data to visualize the mappings.
-Walking through the process also solidified the difference between public and private functions while working with our JavaScript object, "Scriptures."

-Another fun learning experience was switching all functions to arrow functions (as seen in the example below):

-Function            init function(callback) {}
-Arrow Function      init = (callback) => {}

-One of the parts I am still not certain on is the callback object.
-This object is passed through several functions including "init" and "cacheBooks."
-I messed around with the callback object in the browser inspect window and will continue to learn more about this object on YouTube and as we go forward with the project.
+I have followed along with all of the videos and have gotten my program to work.
+The finished product still has a long way to go until perfection, but I believe it is a good representation of my many hours of effort and learning.

+I enjoyed the process of slowly understanding what was going on.
+I didn't understand the overall structure of the "Scriptures" function - specifically dealing with public and private variables until the very end.
+I also enjoyed learning the Google Maps API.
+Luckily, the documentation was excellent and allowed me to google simple functions such as setting the zoom and centering locations.

+There were, however, a few parts that I couldn't figure out.
+The first was the next and previous chapter functions.
+My goal was to get "nextChapter()" working first since I only had to follow along with the video and then move onto "previousChapter()" but I never got "nextChapter()" to work.
+I tried debugging in the console and following the journey by stepping into the function but to no avail.
+I plan to ask a friend or two for help.
+If they can't help in time, I'll fix it after the due date.